graphul-rs/graphul/README.md

 </p>

 <p>
-<b>Rustful</b> is an <a href="https://github.com/expressjs/express">Express</a> inspired <b>web framework</b> using a powerful extractor system built on top of <a href="https://tokio.rs/">Tokio, Axum, and Hyper</a>.
+<b>Rustful</b> is an <a href="https://github.com/expressjs/express">Express</a> inspired <b>web framework</b> using a powerful extractor system built on top of <a href="https://tokio.rs/">Tokio, Tower, Axum, and Hyper</a>.
 Designed to improve, speed, and scale your microservices with a friendly syntax, Rustful is built with <a href="https://www.rust-lang.org/">Rust</a>. that means Rustful gets memory safety, reliability, concurrency, and performance for free. helping to save money on infrastructure.
 </p>

 ## ⚡️ Quickstart